howlingtesters/streamAI/tests/WORK_RULES.md

 - Tests should be readable and easy to understand
 - **After finishing thinking/processing, AI should write "Cursor out!"**
 - **When generating new code, create only one example test that verifies it** - don't create multiple tests at once, focus on one working example first
+- **When asked to prepare test cases for a story, generate only test file with test names but no implementation inside the tests** - create test file structure with empty test bodies containing only test names.
+Do not implement test logic, assertions, or interactions.
 - **When we change rules, update existing code to comply with new rules** - if a rule changes, all existing code should be updated to follow the new rule
 - **When fixing one test, check if other tests require similar fixes** - when you fix a bug or update logic in one test, review other tests to see if they have the same issue or need similar corrections
+- **Do not repeat rules multiple times** - each rule should be stated only once in the document.
+If a rule needs to be mentioned in multiple contexts, reference it instead of repeating it.
 - **Avoid `waitForTimeout()` at all costs** - never use `await page.waitForTimeout(ms)` or similar fixed time waits.
 Instead, use proper waiting mechanisms like `waitFor()`, `toBeVisible()`, `toBeAttached()`, `waitForSelector()`, or wait for specific state changes.
 Fixed timeouts make tests flaky and slow.
+- **Don't guess where elements like popups will be - this needs to be deterministic** - always wait for elements (popups, modals, dynamic content) to appear before interacting with them.
+Use `waitFor()`, `waitForSelector()`, or `toBeVisible()` to ensure elements exist before clicking or reading them.
+Never assume elements are present without verification.
+- **Test should not use `if` when not necessary - we should know when things are displayed** - structure tests to wait deterministically for elements to appear rather than using conditional logic (`if` statements) to check if elements exist.
+Wait for elements to be visible/hidden using `waitFor()`, `toBeVisible()`, or `toBeHidden()` instead of checking their state with `if`.
+Only use `if` when there are genuinely multiple possible outcomes that need different handling.
+- **Assertions should match test name, don't use exceptions, promises etc. to avoid failures** - test assertions should directly verify what the test name claims.
+Use `expect()` assertions to verify expected outcomes.
+Don't use `throw new Error()`, `Promise.reject()`, or other exception-based mechanisms to handle failures - let the test fail naturally through failed assertions.
+Assume that tests will sometimes fail and that's expected behavior.
+The test name describes what should happen, and assertions should verify exactly that.
+- **Use steps files to do repetitive actions like adding character to the list** - create reusable step functions in separate files (e.g., `steps/character-creation.steps.ts`) for common repetitive actions like creating characters, filling forms, etc. This avoids code duplication and makes tests more maintainable.
+Steps should be organized by functionality and imported into test files.
+- **Use external data provider to get data for tests** - store test data in separate data provider files (e.g., `data/character-data.ts`, `data/test-data.ts`) instead of hardcoding data directly in test files.
+This makes tests more maintainable, allows data reuse across multiple tests, and makes it easier to update test data.
+Data providers should export typed data structures that match the interfaces used in steps and page objects.
 - **Before generating locators, always start MCP server and open browser** - navigate to the page, take a snapshot, and inspect the actual DOM structure to ensure selectors are correct and unique.
 Never generate locators without first inspecting the real page structure.
+Always close the browser after completing the inspection.
-- **Always close MCP browser when finished thinking** - when using MCP browser tools for inspection (`browser_navigate`, `browser_snapshot`, `browser_evaluate`), always close the browser after completing the inspection.
+- **Always close MCP browser when finished** - when using MCP browser tools for inspection (`browser_navigate`, `browser_snapshot`, `browser_evaluate`), always close the browser after completing the inspection.
 Never leave MCP browser sessions open after finishing work.
-- **Always close browser at the end of test** - when using MCP browser tools, ensure the browser is closed after test execution.
 For Playwright tests, the browser is automatically closed by the framework, but if manually opened browser sessions are used, they must be closed.
+- **Use selectors as simple and as short as possible while still being unique**

+### Development Mode
+- **Use only one browser type to run tests** - in development mode, configure Playwright to run tests on only one browser (e.g., chromium) to speed up test execution and reduce resource usage.
+Multiple browsers can be enabled for CI/production environments.

 ### Project Structure
-- Page configuration: `tests/config/page-config.ts`
 - Helper functions: `tests/config/helpers.ts`
 - Page Objects: `tests/pages/*.page.ts` - classes that represent pages/components with locators and methods
 - Fixtures: `tests/fixtures.ts` - custom Playwright fixtures for initializing Page Objects